dhanush-babu-M/Bark-Buy/README.md

 🐾 Bark & Buy – Online Pet Store

 A frontend e-commerce style pet store built with HTML, CSS, and JavaScript.
 This project was created to strengthen frontend fundamentals by simulating a real-world online shopping experience.

 🚀 Live Demo

 You can view and interact with the live project here:

 ➡️ barkandbuy.netlify.app

 🌟 Why This Project?

 I chose this project because e-commerce websites are common in the industry and provide practical learning opportunities.
 Building an online pet store was simple, relatable, and allowed me to practice:

-HTML → for semantic structure
+HTML → Semantic structure

-CSS → for design & responsiveness
+CSS → Design & responsiveness

-JavaScript → for interactivity (validation & filtering)
+JavaScript → Interactivity (validation & filtering)

 🛠️ Tech Stack

 HTML5 – Semantic structure (<header>, <nav>, <section>, <footer>)

 CSS3 – Flexbox, Grid, Media Queries for responsive layouts